 How Much Does A Volleyball Player Make?

-The simple answer is that most professional volleyball players in the United States make in the range of $20,000 to $200,000 per year in salary, with an average compensation of between $35,000 and $60,000 per year, depending on the market in which the player competes.
+Most professional volleyball players in the United States make in the range of $13,000 to $85,000 per year in salary, with an average compensation of $40,000 per year, depending on the market in which the player competes.
 Keep reading to find out exactly how much money volleyball players can expect to make at each stage in their careers.

 In 2020, the NCAA adopted a policy that permitted student-athletes to profit from contracts that depicted their names, images, and likenesses (NIL).
 The majority of NIL deals have been signed with football and basketball players, but many volleyball players, even at smaller Division II schools, have acquired NIL contracts.